FrankCCCCC/DL_DB_Quick_Note/paper_presentation/stp-ntk.md

 class: lead
 ---

-# Student-T Process Instead of Gaussian Process for Empirical Kernel
+# Student-T Process Instead of Gaussian Process for NTK

 資工21 周聖諺

 ---

-## Infinite-Width Neural Network & SGD
+## Motivation

-According to the paper **"Deep learning versus kernel learning: an empirical study of loss landscape geometry and the time evolution of the Neural Tangent Kernel"**(presented by 袁哥), infinite-width NTK gives a poor prediction on the loss of the finite-width neural network during training and, chaotic sensitivity of basin fate to **SGD choices** early in training.
+According to the paper **"Deep learning versus kernel learning: an empirical study of loss landscape geometry and the time evolution of the Neural Tangent Kernel"**(presented by 袁哥), infinite-width NTK gives a **poor prediction** on the loss of the **finite-width neural network during training** and, **final basin** chosen by a child highly **sensitive to SGD noise** and the NTK **involves very rapidly**.

-### Why not just add some random noise to the NTK?
+### Why not just add some random noise to the NTK, to simulate the unstable NTK?

 With **inverse Wishart distribution** $\Sigma \sim \mathcal{IW}(\nu, K)$ where the degree of freedom $\nu > 2$ and $K$ is positive definite, we can generate a random matrix $\Sigma$ with expectation $\mathbb{E}[\Sigma] = \frac{K}{\nu - 2}$.